kimdaniels-vcc/alx-pre_course/0x01-git/README.md

 my second readme
-ready to push it through
+ready to push it through, step at a time